colinyjchung/darkdragons/content/post/introducing-the-snack-club.md

 #### The Snack Club's Portfolio

 **Stored in Wyrmskull Vault**
-(Deposited Year of the Worm, Month of the Eagle, Day of the Fox)
+<br/>(Deposited Year of the Worm, Month of the Eagle, Day of the Fox)

 * 27 Ice Necklaces * 200gp = 5,400gp
 * 12 Ice Jewels * 150gp = 1800gp